 3. Do we have a unique perspective to contribute?

-Take the podcast “Brought to you by…” from Business Insider, for instance.
-Anyone can do a profile on a company.
-But Business Insider’s forte is digging deep and telling mostly unheard, one-of-a-kind stories about popular brands.
-Did you know TGI Fridays started as a singles’ club?
-Or that heirs to the Jell-O fortune have a dark past?
-Listeners tune in obsessively to take in the fascinating tales.
+Take the podcast “Brought to you by...” from Business Insider.
+Anyone can make a profile on a company, but the podcast is digging deep, mainly telling unheard, one-of-a-kind stories about popular brands.
+Did you know TGI Fridays started as a singles club?
+Or heirs to the Jell-O fortune have a dark past?
+Listeners tune in obsessively.

 Define Your Why

-It’s ok if you can’t define your “why” for your podcast right now.
-It takes some thought and attention for sure.
-But before you start down the path of production, it’s important to understand what sets your show apart and how you plan to offer your listeners something different than the 799,999 other podcasts out there.
+Starting or continuing to develop a B2B podcast in the early stages of maturity definitely takes some thought and attention.
+But before you start down the production path, it’s essential to understand what sets your show apart and how you plan to offer your listeners something different than the 2,999,999 other podcasts out there.

 Once you do, give us a call.
 If you bring the strategy, we can help you handle the rest.
 Casted offers a complete podcasting platform, tackling everything from scheduling to activation to analytics.
 We can help you get more out of every episode you produce — so you can spend more time strategizing your next move to keep listeners on the edge of their seats.
 Schedule a demo to see what we’re all about!